 You will need; tape to mask off skirting, window panes and trims.
 A drop cloth to protect floors and any furniture.
 A paint tray, paint roller and refills.
 Small brushes for tidy finishes and most importantly a ladder!

 How to paint a wall with a roller

 Wash roller sleeves prior to using them with water to de-fuzz and fit the roller to the frame.
 Pour paint into the end of the roller tray being careful not to overfill.
 Dip the roller lightly into the paint, the paint should cover less than half of the roller.
 Then roll it backwards and forwards on the tray to evenly distribute the paint on the roller.
 Roll the paint onto the wall in a large zigzag pattern, then fill in the space with criss-cross strokes.

-Rohini Wahi is the News & Shopping Editor for Livingetc and Homes & Gardens magazines.
+Rohini Wahi is Content Editor for Livingetc Online.
 With a decade-long career in the interiors and design industry working as a journalist for premium lifestyle publications then delving deeper into the business as a trend forecaster, Rohini has amassed a wealth of global design knowledge that informs her work.
 She loves a period drama and keeps a tidy home.

 Let our stylish living room ideas inspire you to switch up your color scheme, try a new layout or totally redecorate

 Florist Angela Maynard on how to care for dried flowers and how to style them in a modern home

 Knowing how to care for dried flowers means you can have stylish arrangements that last for years.
 Author and florist Angela Maynard shares her tips

 15 cozy living room ideas – how to create a stylish den-like space in your home

 These cozy living room ideas are sure to make you want to curl up, surrounded with throws and cushions, no matter what the time of year